 Gender-based discrimination.
-Effective June 7, 2018, the Washington Equal Pay Opportunity Act (EPOA) prohibits all employers from pay discrimination based on gender when workers are similarly employed (WA Stat.
-Sec.
-49.12.175).
+The Washington Equal Pay and Opportunities Act (EPOA) prohibits all employers from pay discrimination based on gender when workers are similarly employed (WA Stat. § 49.58.020).
 Employees are “similarly employed” if:

 • They work for the same employer;